nspitzern/Zoomit-Exercise/README.md

 ```

 ## How it works
-After installing all dependencies from the root folder run ```bash
+After installing all dependencies from the root folder run ```
-node app.js``` in order to run the server
+node app.js```
-(The server listens to port 3000).
+in order to run the server (The server listens to port 3000).

 The page will be open in [localHost](http://localhost:3000)